What to do when your dreams come true

 So long as this dream remains a collage on her vision board, a set of affirmations, something she aspires to, it retains its aura of magic.
 She tells herself she will be happy, fulfilled, rested, vibrant and joyful.
 She will travel the world on her yacht, write her great novel and discover the cure for catastrophically cold feet — once those images climb off her vision board and stroll into her life.

 The thing about energy alchemy is, it reshapes you – and the You that emerges includes your dreams and visions as part of your everyday life.
 You wake up one day to realize that the ecology of your life has completely changed.
-Everything on your list of desires is now right here, a living, breathing part of you.
+Everything you’d once dreamed of is now right here, a living, breathing part of you.

 If you still believe that these things that you so longed for are outside of you – that they exist independently of you – then their existence in your life is always suspect.
 They could leave you at any time.
 They could disappear, and you’d be back where you started, hoping and longing for something out there, out of reach.